MarketPeak Trading Up 19.3% Over Last Week (PEAK)

-MarketPeak (CURRENCY:PEAK) traded 8% higher against the dollar during the 1-day period ending at 0:00 AM ET on August 9th.
-One MarketPeak coin can now be purchased for approximately $0.24 or 0.00001797 BTC on major exchanges.
-In the last seven days, MarketPeak has traded 19.3% higher against the dollar.
-MarketPeak has a market capitalization of $2.11 million and approximately $223,122.00 worth of MarketPeak was traded on exchanges in the last 24 hours.
+MarketPeak (CURRENCY:PEAK) traded up 8% against the US dollar during the one day period ending at 22:00 PM ET on August 15th.
+One MarketPeak coin can now be purchased for approximately $0.24 or 0.00001797 BTC on major cryptocurrency exchanges.
+MarketPeak has a market capitalization of $2.11 million and $223,122.00 worth of MarketPeak was traded on exchanges in the last 24 hours.
+In the last week, MarketPeak has traded 19.3% higher against the US dollar.

 Here is how related cryptocurrencies have performed in the last 24 hours: